Experienced and beginner amateur gardeners

 The Kilmington Gardening Club brings together both experienced and beginner amateur gardeners in a convivial atmosphere and aims to provide a range of events throughout the year to enhance members’ gardening experience.
 What do we do?
 We:

-- organise the Kilmington Flower Show, part of the Annual Village Fayre this year on Saturday, 27th July.
+- organise the Kilmington Flower Show, in conjunction with the Annual Village Fayre this year on Saturday, 27th July.
 Check out the ‘Show’ page

 - have monthly meetings with talks on Plants, Gardens and Gardeners – see the Annual Programme page